Basketball Wives Orlando

 Basketball Wives Orlando is an American reality television series broadcast on VH1 from October 9, 2023, until January 8, 2024.
 It is a spin-off of Basketball Wives, and chronicles the everyday lives of women romantically linked to men in the professional basketball industry that reside in Orlando, Florida.

 Production

-On August 31, 2023, executive producer Henderson, announced that Basketball Wives: Orlando would make its series premiere on October 9, 2023.
+On August 31, 2023, executive producer Shaunie Henderson announced that Basketball Wives: Orlando would make its series premiere on October 9, 2023.

 The announced cast includes Ashley Snell, wife of Tony Snell, Lyndzie Marble, wife of Devyn Marble, Morgan Bledsoe, wife of Eric Bledsoe, Basketball Wives LA 's Mehgan James, Nique Brown, girlfriend of Dwayne Bacon, Mackenzie Hyatt, girlfriend of Rashad Vaughn and mother of Dwayne Bacon's children, Danielle Miller, ex-fiancée of Rashad Vaughn, Mulan Hernandez, ex-girlfriend of Bol Bol, and Black Ink Crew: Chicagos Nikki Nicole, ex-girlfriends of Josh Jackson and Phor Brumfield.
 The show was quietly cancelled in June 2024.